namanpatel6/flight-tracker/README.md

 ## Email Notification System

 The Flight Tracker application includes an email notification system that sends alerts to users about changes to their tracked flights.
-For detailed information, see [EMAIL_NOTIFICATIONS.md](./EMAIL_NOTIFICATIONS.md).

 ### Key Features

 - **Real-time Alerts**: Receive email notifications for flight status changes, delays, gate changes, departures, and arrivals.
-- **Automated Updates**: A cron job periodically checks for flight updates and sends notifications when changes are detected.
+- **Automated Updates**: The system periodically checks for flight updates and sends notifications when changes are detected.
-- **Development Mode**: Uses Ethereal Email for testing without sending real emails.
 - **Production Ready**: Can be configured to use any SMTP service for production.

-For more details about the email notification system, including configuration, implementation details, and troubleshooting, see [EMAIL_NOTIFICATIONS.md](./EMAIL_NOTIFICATIONS.md).
+## QStash Integration

+The application uses Upstash QStash for reliable background processing and scheduled tasks.
+For detailed information, see [QStash-README.md](./QStash-README.md).

+### Key Features

+- **Scheduled Rule Processing**: QStash handles periodic execution of flight tracking rules.
+- **Reliable Background Jobs**: Ensures critical tasks run even during deployment or server restarts.
+- **Webhook Integration**: Processes incoming webhooks from QStash to trigger rule evaluation.

+To set up QStash:
+1. Create an Upstash account and set up QStash
+2. Add your QStash credentials to the `.env.local` file
+3. Deploy your application
+4. Configure QStash schedules using the admin API endpoint

 ## Development